List of Liberty ships (L): Lucien Labaudt

 was built by Permanente Metals Corporation.
 Her keel was laid on 17 March 1944.
 She was launched on 7 April and delivered on 14 April.
 Built for the WSA, she was operated under the management of Pacific-Atlantic Steamship Co.
 Sold to States Steamship Co, Vancouver, Washington in 1946.
 Renamed California in 1947.
 Sold in 1949 to Universal Cargo Carriers Corp. and renamed Pacificus.
 Operated under the management of Orion Shipping & Trading Corp.
 Sold in 1953 to Pacificus Steamship Co., Wilmington, Delaware.
 Operated under the management of Suwannee Steamship Co.
 Sold in 1956 to Universal Cargo Carriers Corp.
 Operated under the management of Orion Shipping & Trading Co.
 Sold in 1957 to Intercontinental Liberties Inc. Operated under the management of Maritime Overseas Corp.
 Management transferred to Orion Shipping & Trading Co. in 1960.
 Sold in 1962 to Conqueror Freighters Inc. and renamed Smith Conqueror.
 Operated under the management of Earl J. Smith & Co.
-Renamed U.S. Conqueror in 1965 and placed under the mamagement of U.S. Bulk Carriers Inc. Sold in 1967 to Compania Marietta Navigation, Hong Kong & Panama and renamed Marietta.
+Renamed U.S. Conqueror in 1965 and placed under the management of U.S. Bulk Carriers Inc. Sold in 1967 to Compania Marietta Navigation, Hong Kong & Panama and renamed Marietta.
 Re-registered to Panama.
 She was scrapped at Kaohsiung in September 1969.